 Will we be able to leverage existing patterns to help this project move quicker?

-Typically, I would send you this in the form of, "Based on our experience, we believe that a project of this magnitude could take 4-5 months to develop and would require a budget of approximately $120-160k."
+Typically, I would then send you this SWAG in the form of, "Based on our experience, we believe that a project of this magnitude could take 4-5 months to develop and would require a budget of approximately $120-160k."
+From there, if this initial software cost estimation aligned with your business plans and budgets for the year, we can dive into the specifics of the project to refine it further – whether you'll need a retainer or iterative project structure, for example – and then dive into initial code audits and project roadmapping.

 Looking to outsource your web development project?
 Read this.